andreas-tanas-dorian/CampusConnect/README.md

 Built with **JavaFX** and **Oracle Database**, this project demonstrates a robust **Client-Server Architecture** using Java Sockets for communication and Multithreading for concurrent user handling.

+Note: This is a college project.
+It is not meant to provide a secure platform for any institution.
+It is an implementation of the skills and knowledge gained during the Java and Databases course.

 ---

 ## 🚀 Key Features